 - Actively tracking, monitoring and reporting on state level legislative and regulatory issues.

 - Encouraging AUA members to build relationships with their state and federal representatives by hosting them for a tour of their practices and a discussion of relevant issues.

 - Facilitating communication amongst physicians involved at the state, section, and national levels as issues arise by sharing information, contacts and communications tools.

 - Encouraging members to attend state medical society's or state urological society's legislative lobbying day at the state capitol.

 - Partnering physician leaders with AUA expert staff members for presentations at Section or state societies' annual meeting on a variety of health policy/legislative topics.

-State advocacy priorities will serve as a guide for the AUA's advocacy efforts but do not limit or restrict the policy issues the AUA may consider.
-For more information or to learn how to become involved, contact the Government Relations and Advocacy Department at GovernmentRelations@AUAnet.org.
+The AUA 2019 legislative priorities will serve as a guide for the AUA's advocacy efforts at both the state and federal levels, but do not limit or restrict the policy issues the AUA may consider.
+For more information or to learn how to become involved, contact the Legislative & Political Affairs Department at legislativeaffairs@AUAnet.org.